 Toward the end of the course, students work on individual or group projects by picking any of the methods introduced in the course and apply that to a problem of their interest.

-Assumes good knowledge of statistics and ability to look at biological problems in a mathematical way.
+Assumes good knowledge of Python, statistics, and an ability to look at biological problems in a mathematical way.

 OIST courses to complete beforehand: B31Statistical Tests and/or B32 Statistical Modeling